SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Twitter, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 14, 2022 - (NYSE: TWTR)

 NEW YORK, Sept.
-21, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Twitter, Inc.
+28, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Twitter, Inc..

 Shareholders who purchased shares of TWTR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.